-We are asked to sign agreements on a regular basis.
+We are asked to sign agreements and legal documents on a regular basis.
 I am sure that to most people it doesn’t seem worthwhile to have the draft agreement reviewed by an attorney.
 The delay and the expense seems unwarranted, not worthwhile.

 However, consider that an experienced attorney can often review and advise relative to a draft document in an hour or less!
 So, having a draft agreement reviewed is something that can and should be accomplished quickly and affordably.